phillips1021/phillips_b2_examples/CourseMergePrototype/README.txt

 See class SelectChildCourses.java for the code that implements these rules.

 The initial view page is index.jsp.
-The application logs to the stdout-stderr file in blackboard/logs/tomcat.
+This application uses slf4j and logback frameworks to support logging to a file named coursemergeprototype.log in the [Blackboard Home]/logs/custom folder.